 Q3 How much are sessions?

 Sessions are £70 for 60 minutes and can be booked weekly or fortnightly.
 I also offer some monthly sessions and concessionary rates to help make therapy more accessible.
-Please feel free to ask if you'd like to find out more.
+Please feel free to ask if you'd like to find out more about these.

 Q4 Where do sessions take place?